Garmdigo/Shell-Project/README.md

 Tar archive info: The tar contains the main.c file and the makefile (and this README.
 The main.c is the c programs that runs the compiles to shell.
 The makefile compiles the said code.
 The README file specifies division of labor, how to compile, etc.

 Makefile- type make to compile the shell.
+The shell is compiled as such by the makefile:

+all:
+	gcc main.c -o shell

-The makefile consist of the gcc compiler command so it can run the code.
-Type shell to run the program.
+Type "shell" after compilation to run the program.

 Bugs, Unfinished sections, notes:
 Pipes are partially implemetned, you can find our attempt at piping in the code.